thomasglauser/Twitch-Livestream-Data-Scraper/README.md

 1. Define the workflow schedule according to the crontab format.
 See https://crontab.guru/ for help.
 2. Define the Twitch user_id to scrape in the env variable TWITCH_USER_ID in the scraper.yml file.
 3. Define the MySQL Database name where the data is stored in the env variable MYSQL_DB in the scraper.yml file.
+4. Define if you want to store the data if the livestream is offline.
+This is defined in the env var STORE_IF_OFFLINE

 ## DB scheme: